 Participants in KBL's initial public offering received an aggregate of 11,500,000 Public SPAC Warrants ("Public SPAC Warrants"), all of which are outstanding as of June 30, 2023.
-Each Public SPAC Warrant entitles the holder to purchase one-fortieth of one share of the Company's common stock at an exercise price of \$5.75 per 1/40th of one share, or \$230.00 per whole share, subject to adjustment.
+Each Public SPAC Warrant entitles the holder to purchase one-fortieth of one share of the Company's common stock at an exercise price of \$5.75 per 1/40 th of one share, or \$230.00 per whole share, subject to adjustment.
 No fractional shares will be issued upon exercise of the Public SPAC Warrants; the Public SPAC Warrants are currently exercisable and will expire on November 6, 2025, or earlier upon redemption or liquidation.
 Management has determined that the Public SPAC Warrants contain a tender offer provision which could result in the Public SPAC Warrants settling for the tender offer consideration (including potentially cash) in a transaction that didn't result in a change-in-control.
-This feature results in the Public SPAC Warrants being precluded from equity classification.
+This feature results in the Public SPAC Warrants period reported from equity classification.
 Accordingly, the Public SPAC Warrants are classified as liabilities measured at fair value, with changes in fair value each period reported in earnings.
-The Public SPAC Warrants were revalued on June 30, 2023 at \$5,635, which resulted in decreases of \$4,600 and \$25,990 in the fair value of the derivative liabilities during the three and six months ended June 30, 2023, respectively.
-The Public SPAC Warrants were revalued on June 30, 2022, respectively.
+The Public SPAC Warrants ended June 30, 2023 at \$5,635, which resulted in decreases of \$4,600 and \$25,990 in the fair value of the derivative liabilities during the three and six months ended June 30, 2022 at \$1,838,850, which resulted in decreases of \$4,357,350 and \$6,210,000 in the fair value of the derivative liabilities during the three